jonathantree/Water_Quality_Analysis/README.md

      df = pd.read_sql_query("SELECT * FROM Census_Data INNER JOIN Contaminant_Summary on Census_Data.county_FIPS = Contaminant_Summary.county_FIPS",conn)
      ```
  3. Target Engineering for Binary Classification
     - To have a target for ML models to predict an algorithm had to be developed to establish the weights of the features and determine a final priority level.
 In the case of the binary classification models, this target is a high-priority (1) or low-priority (0).
-The [algorithm](/Priority_Algo_dev/Priority_algo_dev.ipynb) which establishes the binary target was used for all binary classification model development.
+The [algorithm](/Priority_Algo_dev/Priority_algo_dev_v2.ipynb) which establishes the binary target was used for all binary classification model development.
+This algorithm was adapted from a previous version to only establish a high priority taret if the water quality index (Sum_ContaminantFactor) was greater than the median.
 4. Supervised ML Binary Classification
    - The benefit of choosing a binary classifier model is that there are many models to choose from and many hyperparameters for tuning.
 The drawback is that we are limited to only two priority values (high-prority to low-priority).
-   - Initial testing of our models revealed that our weight established in the priority algorithm for water quality is not resulting in a significant predictor in priority.
-Instead, our models are relying on racial demographic data to establish priority.
-This is undesirable because we are trying to identify most importantly communities with poor water quality that are both racially diverse and show income inequality.
-The weight that our models determined best fit for these features is summarized below within the first model's summary.
-   - A new approach will focus on weighting the water quality more heavily and thus not including a high priority value for counties with high diversity and income inequality but those who share those characteristics along with poor water quality.
-   - Another approach can include more selective feature selection, limiting the features to only water quality and diversity index values, since the models are too reliant on the proportion of non-white communities.
    - To gain access to predicting multiple levels of priorities, we are also exploring the development of an ordinal logistic regression model which will be developed in `R`.
 This model allows us to predict variables that are not only categorical but they are also following an order (low to high / high to low).
-   - The target had a slight imbalance and some resampling techniques were explored but did not yield any better results.
-   - The feature selection included the following columns:
-      - pct_White                 float64
-      -  pct_Black                 float64
-      -  pct_Native                float64
-      -  pct_Asian                 float64
-      -  pct_Pacific_Islander      float64
-      -  pct_Other                 float64
-      -  pct_Not_White             float64
-      -  pct_Hispanic              float64
-      -  pct_Not_Hispanic          float64
-      - pct_Two_or_more_Races     float64
-      - Simpson_Race_DI           float64
-      - Simpson_Ethnic_DI         float64
-      - Shannon_Race_DI           float64
-      - Shannon_Ethnic_DI         float64
-      - Gini_Index                float64
-      - Num_Contaminants            int64
-      - Sum_ContaminantFactor       int64
-      - Avg_Contaminant_Factor    float64
-    - These features were selected due to their ability to characterize a county's racial distribution, income inequality, and, the overall water quality to the county residents have access.
-   - The top-performing model was XGBoost `GBClassifier` with a 98% accuracy
+   - The top-performing model was Balanced Random Forest Classifier with a 98% accuracy and the  Easy Ensemble AdaBoost Classifier performed with a 97% accuracy.

+### NEED To EDIT FROM THIS POINT ON
    - Binary Classification models test were:
       - Balanced Random Forest Classifier
       - Easy Ensemble AdaBoost Classifier